-2.4 Stakeholder Engagement and the 2015 Benchmark6
+2.4 Stakeholder Engagement and the 2016 Benchmark6

 Investor and company engagement are integral parts of the Benchmark development and improvement process.
-Since the launch of the third Benchmark report in February 2015, the BBFAW Secretariat has:
+Since the launch of the fourth Benchmark report in January 2016, the BBFAW Secretariat has:

-- Participated in a series of telephone calls and meetings with European and North American investors and companies; - Surveyed food companies on how the Benchmark has influenced their approach to farm animal welfare; - Surveyed investors on how they are using the Benchmark; - Conducted a formal consultation in June and July 2015 on the scope and criteria for the 2015 iteration of the Benchmark; - Participated in a series of conferences, roundtables and webinars, including events convened by Morgan Stanley, NEI Investments, Canadian Business for Social Responsibility (Canadian BSR), Responsible Investor, South by Southwest (SXSW) Inc, Standard Life Investments Limited and UKSIF.
+- Participated in a series of telephone calls and meetings with European, Australian and North American investors and companies; - Surveyed food companies on how the Benchmark has influenced their approach to farm animal welfare; - Surveyed investors on how they are using the Benchmark; - Conducted a formal consultation in June and July 2016 on the scope and criteria for the 2016 iteration of the Benchmark; - Participated in a series of conferences, events and webinars, including a roundtable convened by the BBFAW and hosted by Coller Capital in New York involving investors and food companies.

-The feedback and comments we received through these various meetings and surveys have influenced the scope of the Benchmark, the benchmark criteria and the benchmarking process.
+The feedback and comments we received through these various meetings and surveys have influenced the scope of the Benchmark, the Benchmark criteria and the benchmarking process.
 We discuss these in the following sections.